mintybayleaf/pokesite/README.md

 - Uses modern ES6 javascript syntax and modules with no frameworks
 - Uses modern CSS3 styling with flexbox and keyframe animations
 - Uses the free pokeapi to fetch and then cache results in the browser
+- Implements pagination/caching on scrolling so we do not spam the the pokeapi (be nice to your free APIs!!)

 I did this for learning fun!
 There are so many javascript frameworks out there but building simple sites is not that hard and this is an attribution to that idea.
 I hope you enjoy learning from this because I know I did!